chanha-park/jeongbleZZang123/README.md

 This is the `Regular Expression` (Regex) Dash project.

-Dash is 30 min to 2 hour long, snacky PBL project.
+Dash is 30 min to 2 hour long PBL project.
 You will learn the basics of Regex in our project.

 ## Project Goal